A Mom Says: They Pass the Fun Test with Flying Colors

 And there’s so much more to soak up here at EdVenture, including a wall of airway tubes that sucks up each fluffy ball you drop through the maze of tubes; a high-tech, three-screen flight simulator to put your pilot skills to the test (it even vibrates to give you the true sensation of liftoff); a floor projection game to stomp and jump on; a cool coin vortex gravity well close to the entrance and gift shop; a padded play area designated for toddler visitors, equipped with flight-themed toys and costumes; and a MakerWorks art and craft area lined with bins of supplies, tables and chairs.

 My takeaway from our takeoff?
-EdVenture is a great rainy day option for indoor play and a way to avoid mindless arcades — and we all know we’re looking for treasures like this.
+EdVenture is a great rainy day option for indoor play and a way to avoid arcades — we’re all looking for treasures like this.